nikor30/netbox-avocent/README.md

-# Nagios Status in NetBox
+# Open in Terminal window from Avocent

 Plugin to show Nagios host and service status in NetBox on the device and VM page.